rails/rails/guides/source/action_controller_overview.md

 practice to help prevent accidentally allowing users to update sensitive model attributes.

-In addition, parameters can be marked as required and will flow through a predefined raise/rescue flow that will result in a 400 Bad Request being returned if not all required parameters are passed in.
+In addition, parameters can be marked as required and an `ActionController::ParameterMissing` exception will be raised if not all required parameters are passed.
+If this is the case the log will show the request completing as a 400 Bad Request even though the exception is not caught.

 ```ruby
 class PeopleController < ActionController::Base